flatironinstitute/finufft/docs/tutorial/inv1d2.rst

 Ill-conditioned example
 -----------------------

-The conditioning of the inverse NUFFT problem is set by the nonuniform (sample) point distribution.
-To illustrate, we now switch to iid random points:
+The conditioning of the inverse NUFFT problem is set by the nonuniform (sample) point distribution, as well as $N$.
+To illustrate, we now keep $N$ and $M$ the same, but switch to iid random points:

 .. code-block:: matlab